Use-Tusk/tusk-deploy/README.md

 The `frontend` container comes with a self signed SSL cert.
 You may also provide your own by putting them in the `./ssl` folder.
 A cert and key have been provided as an example.

+# Logs

+You can view logs with `docker compose logs`.